 - Be suspicious of attachments.
 If you’re not expecting a shipment from Amazon, don’t click a suspicious delivery link.
 Stop, think and process the available information before you click.

-Invest in cyberbreach insurance – Protect your organization against claims arising from ransomware and phishing attacks, especially if your business maintains or processes personal data like social security numbers and dates of birth, or protected health information like medical record numbers.
-A small business may not believe that the data they store is “sensitive,” but regardless of size, most businesses store valuable information like email addresses, billing addresses and phone numbers.
+Protect your organization against claims arising from ransomware and phishing attacks, especially if your business maintains or processes personal data like social security numbers and dates of birth, or protected health information like medical record numbers.
+Small business owners may not believe that the data they store qualifies as “sensitive.”
+But regardless of size, most organizations store valuable information like email addresses, billing addresses and phone numbers.

 What are some of the top cyber security awareness training vendors?

-Security awareness training is one of the fastest-growing sectors in the world of IT, as more companies are realizing that standard security measures like spam filters, antivirus software and firewalls aren’t enough on their own anymore.
+Security awareness training is one of the fastest-growing sectors in the world of IT, as more companies realize that standard security measures like spam filters, antivirus software and firewalls aren’t enough on their own anymore.
 Here are three of the top vendors in this rapidly expanding sphere:

 Celebrity hacker Kevin Mitnick serves as the Chief Hacking Officer for this Clearwater, Florida-based company, which specializes in the field of security awareness training.
 The company’s slogan: “Human Error.
 Conquered.”

 This British corporation first started offering antivirus and encryption products in 1985.
 Today, Sophos helps secure the networks of over 100,000 businesses, including Pixar, Xerox, Ford, Avis and Toshiba.
-Their security training awareness software is called Phish Threat.
+Meanwhile, their security training awareness software is called Phish Threat.

-Barracuda was founded in 2003 and is headquartered in Campbell, California.
-A long-time leader in the data backup protection field, Barracuda has now entered the security awareness training sphere with PhishLine.
+Founded in 2003, Barracuda runs operations from its headquarters in Campbell, California.
+A long-time leader in the data backup protection field, Barracuda entered the security awareness training sphere with PhishLine.